RedHatQE/Sentaku/docs/example.rst

 =============

 The shipped minimal example is a todo list manager
-It depicts a inner api and a api repressenting a UX layer.
+It depicts a inner api and a api repressenting a UX layer and a external facing rpc layer with vastyl different api.

 Api Layer
 ----------